dgtlmoon/sockpuppetbrowser/README.md

 This is a docker image that simply creates a Chrome browser on demand and exposes that Chrome's CDP protocol (which is what Puppeteer and other systems want to connect to) - to the outside world via a websocket.

+This project is the OpenSource'ed browser back-end for the amazing [opensource web page change detection](https://changedetection.io/) project.

 When a request for a new Chrome CDP starts, this software will launch an individual isolated-ish Chrome process for just that request (This is a Chrome CDP "Proxy")